unyt-org/uix/README.md

 ## What is UIX?

 With UIX, you can create reactive, responsive web apps with restorable and shared state.
-UIX focuses on single page applications and supports modern web app features.
+UIX supports single- and multi page architectures and uses modern web app features.

 There are four main ways to design UIX components and create UIX applications:
  * using the **TypeScript/JavaScript UIX Library** (focus of the documentation)